SVGDreamer: Text Guided SVG Generation with Diffusion Model: Experiments

 \subsection{Applications of SVGDreamer}

-Our proposed tool, SVGDreamer, is capable of generating vector graphics with exceptional editability.
-Therefore, it can be utilized to create vector graphic assets for poster and logo design.
-As shown in Fig.~\ref{fig:editable}, all graphic elements in the two poster examples are generated by our SVGDreamer.
-Designers can easily recombine these elements with glyph to create unique posters.
-Additional examples of posters and logo designs can be found in Supplementary.
+SVGDreamer generates highly editable vector graphics and can therefore serve as a practical tool for creating vector assets for poster and logo design.
+As shown in Fig.~\ref{fig:editable}, all graphical elements in the poster examples are generated by SVGDreamer.
+Designers can further recombine these elements with glyphs and layout components to create customized poster designs.
+Because SIVE explicitly separates foreground assets from the background and VPSD preserves stylistic consistency, the resulting SVG elements are more suitable for downstream composition than monolithic vector outputs.

+In addition to poster design, the same pipeline can be used to create reusable SVG assets for icons, decorative elements, and concept-style illustrations.
+More application examples, including poster and logo design cases, are provided in the supplementary material.